Our Board of Directors

 It’s exciting to support the West Virginia Botanic Garden, because it’s a place that cultivates connection with nature, others and self.
 This type of space is particularly important to provide balance in a world where everyday life is often experienced through digital technologies.

-- Retired from the Monongalia County Board of Education and Board of Health; WVU School of Community Medicine and School of Nursing – Adjunct Faculty
+- Former employment with the Monongalia County Board of Health and Board of Education; WVU Schools of Community Medicine and Nursing – Adjunct Assistant Professor

-- Member of the Service League of Morgantown
+- Board member of the Service League of Morgantown

 - Resident of Morgantown since 1970